 Designers often experiment with layers of light to create depth and dimension in a room.

 Colour and Texture: Colours evoke emotions and set the tone for a space.
-Cool hues like blues and greens can bring a sense of calm, while warmer tones like reds and yellows can energize a room.
+Cool hues like blues and greens can bring a sense of calm, while warmer tones like reds and yellows can energise a room.

 Texture also adds another layer of sensory experience.
 A mix of soft fabrics, smooth surfaces, and rougher textures can create a rich, tactile environment that appeals to our senses and reinforces the intended mood.